 When he was done, Hughes rode on into the night.
 As the sun rose over Cleveland, he changed trains and headed home to help his mother.
 He held no special fondness for his latest poem.
 The following summer, when Esquire accepted it, he was outraged that the magazine bought just the first 50 lines.
 He considered protesting the edit but needed the money.
 Hughes never discussed the poem again, coming to see it as a relic of his radical years.
 His two autobiographies did not mention the work, nor did he include it in his Selected Poems.

 But the dream described on a train riding through the Depression has crept into our consciousness.
 The poem rose from obscurity in 1992 when Supreme Court justice Thurgood Marshall read it at an American Bar Association meeting.
 It soon entitled a show at the Museo del Barrio in Manhattan.
 In 2004 "Let America Be America Again" took the national stage when it became candidate John Kerry's theme.
 That earned it the title of a new collection of Hughes' poetry.
 In 2009, "Let America..." became part of a hip-hop review.
-It is now recited in poetry slams and taught in colleges and high schools where Hughes' Harlem poems once began and ended his canon.
+It is now recited in poetry slams and taught in colleges and high schools.
 Youtube videos recite it against a backdrop of patriotic imagery.
 And the poem rolls onward, cherished by all who see America not just as a nation but as an idea and a work in progress...

 Out of the rack and ruin of our gangster death,

 The rape and rot of graft, and stealth, and lies,

 The land, the mines, the plants, the rivers.